djfaizp/il2cpp-dump-analyzer/README.md

 ## MCP Tools and Resources

-The server provides 6 comprehensive MCP tools for IL2CPP analysis:
+The server provides 10 comprehensive MCP tools for IL2CPP analysis and code generation:

 ### 1. `search_code` - General Code Search
 Search for code entities with advanced filtering capabilities.